Can God tell a LIE?

 These two things involve the true hope that only Christians possess.
 The writer of Hebrews takes the next two chapters to explain in detail these two immutable (unchangeable) things.

-"For this is the covenant that I will make with the house of Israel after those days, says the Lord: I will put My laws in their mind and write them on their hearts; and I will be their God, and they shall be My people."
+Now, this is the covenant that I will make with the people of Israel . . .
+I will be their God, and they will be my people.
 (Hebrews 8:10)

 However, what is the second immutable thing?